Skilled Migration: Readiness

 Bundle quality before filing

-Check Eligibility when your pack is coherent; Book Strategy Session when employer or household facts need a live pass—still only the two public CTAs.
+Check Eligibility when your pack is coherent.
+Book Strategy Session when employer or household facts need a live pass.
+These remain the only two public CTAs.

 Related pages